miketweaver/Defcoin/README.md

 What is Defcoin?
 ----------------

-defcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Defcoin is a fork of Litecoin which is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2 minute block targets

+ The rest is the same as Litecoin.
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins

-The rest is the same as Bitcoin.
  - 50 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the defcoin client sofware, see http://www.defcoin-ng.org.
+For more information, as well as an immediately useable, binary version of the Defcoin client sofware, see http://www.defcoin-ng.org.

 License
 -------

-defcoin is released under the terms of the MIT license.
-See `COPYING` for more information or see http://opensource.org/licenses/MIT.
+Defcoin is released under the terms of the MIT license.
+See [`COPYING`](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process